opencomputeproject/HWMgmt-OCP-Profiles/HWMgmt/UsageGuide-Baseline1.1.md

 ## Set the location LED

 The state of the location LED is set by setting the IndicatorLED or the LocationIndicatorActive property in the Chassis resource.
+The IndicatorLED property has been deprecated in favor of the LocationIndicatorActive property.

 	PATCH /redfish/v1/Chassis/Ch-1

-The PATCH request includes one of the following two messages, with corresponds to the property returned in the GET request.
+The PATCH request includes one of the following two messages, which corresponds to the property returned in the GET request.

 	{
 		"IndicatorLED": "Lit"